-“Dear Lord,” said Jenny.
+“Dear Lord,” said Heather.
 “I know my Nanny is really sick and I would like to know if there is anything you could do to help her.
 I don’t want Nanny to suffer in pain.”

 ”Dear Lord,” said Fawn.
 “My name is Fawn and I know that animals don’t pray but, you see, I’m really worried about Nanny.
 Grampy said she is really sick and everyone here thinks she is going to die.
 They haven’t come right out and said this, but I can sense something bad is going to happen.
 I love Nanny and I don’t want her to die.”

 ”Fawn,” said Spot, who just happened to come into the barn when he just started his prayer. ”That was really nice.”